The History of Cape Canaveral: The Beginning

 When Cape Canaveral finally appeared due to receding shorelines and changes in topography, the land shot out from the coast was likely home to an amazing assortment of plant and animal life.
 There is evidence that wooly mammoths used to live in the area, and it’s likely that Cape Canaveral was home not to just to this extinct species, but to many marine and land species no longer in the world today.

 In the 1980s, an excavator discovered a human skull in nearby Titusville.
 Assuming this to be evidence of a crime, authorities were brought in to examine the area.
-What they discovered was an entire pond that was able to be drained, leading to the discovery of an ancient burial ground, indicating that early American Indians had likely inhabited the location 7,000 years ago or more.
+What they discovered was an entire pond that was able to be drained, leading to the discovery of an ancient burial ground, indicating that early Native Americans had likely inhabited the location 7,000 years ago or more.
 It is one of Florida’s (and the nation’s) oldest discoveries.

 Little is known from those far-off days until Colonial times, when Native Americans were settled in the area.
 Cape Canaveral is tenanted with hundreds of American Indian burial grounds.
 Today they are protected, although some no longer exist due to the construction of missile ranges and other installations.
 Scores of treasures found in these burial mounds are now owned privately or have been sold by the construction crews, but many great artifacts still exist and can be seen at the Brevard Museum of History and Natural Science at 2201 Michigan Avenue, Cocoa, FL, 32926.